UPC/ravada/docs/docs/volume_differences.rst

 volumes of the virtual machines grow you may run out of disk space.

-It is important to check if some files change unnecessarily, as package upgrades.
+You can check if some files change unnecessarily, they could be from unexpected activity like unattended package upgrades or system logs.
 To do so create two clones and keep one shut down.
 Start the second and do some stuff, check the disk volume grow:

 Check volume size